marcpaulo15/super-tic-tac-toe/README.md

 ## Future Work
 * Implement an *Intelligent Agent* to enable the *human-vs-machine* mode.
-Different sources suggest relying on [Monte Carlo Tree Search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search)
+Different sources suggest relying on [Monte Carlo Tree Search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) heuristics.
 * Improve the *User-Interface* in order to add more functionalites and enhance the user experience.
 * Enable an easier and higher-level way to *custom* the game.
 In other words, replace the *config.json* file with a more user-friendly approach.